deepak2145/fabzero/README.md

 # Inauguration of Fablab In STPI Bhubaneswar

- The Ianauguration of Fablab in STPI Elite Building ,Gothapatna was done on 18/03/2019.The Inauguration [.....continued](./inaug.md)
+ The Ianauguration of Fablab in STPI Elite Building ,Gothapatna was done on 18/03/2019.The Inauguration of the Fablab was done by Dr.Omkar Rai, (DG STPI) through VC from Delhi and here Sh Manas Panda Director, STPI Bhubaneswar was
+ [.....continued](./inaug.md)

  # Training